DogeKeen/Caffeine-Ijueva/README.md

 ﻿# Caffeine-Ijueva
-You need this specific Java version!
+You need this specific Java version!<br>
-Adoptium's Java 21 JDK
+Adoptium's Java 21 JDK<br>
 Get it at https://adoptium.net/temurin/releases/